creativemarkers/colorborg/readme.md

 20) real strecth goal: is to incorporate bezier curves for mouse movements

-# Feature Creep
+# TO-DO
 0) MORE BAN EVASION
+   * RANDOM POWER DROPPER
+        - make it seem like it was user was afk before powerdropping mean of 5-10 seconds
+        - need to make it misclick
+        - follow a pattern but it be random kinda of

+   * ADD MISSED CLICKS
+   * RANDOM ZOOM INS?

+    # needs more testing
    * MULTIPLE MOUSE CLICKS
         - first implementation done, along with more robost verification if fishing
    * MOVE MOUSE OFF CLIENT TO SIMULATE AFK
         - implemented
    * Better detection of objects (start from center of player then move outwards)
+        - implemented new image finder that looks for images from center of character
    * BETTER BREAK SYSTEM maybe based on timezone
         * AFK LOGOUTS
-   * RANDOM POWER DROPPER
-        - make it seem like it was user was afk before powerdropping mean of 5-10 seconds
-        - need to make it misclick
-        - follow a pattern but it be random kinda of
    * RIGHT CLICK OCCASSIONALY
-   * ADD MISSED CLICKS
-   * RANDOM ZOOM INS?
+        - right click now implemented if first verification of text fails, might do it too frequently
+        - shrimper needs to be updated with right click tech

 1) ~~Random stat checker~~
     * BETTER STAT CHECKER